 After an Event card is played, place it in the discard pile unless left out to remind players of its effect.
-In the latter case, place the card in the discard pile at the end of the Player turn it is drawn.
+In the latter case, place the card in the discard pile at the end of the Player turn during which it was drawn.